iamktothek/MMM-XboxFriends/README.md

 # MMM-XboxFriends
-A Magic Mirror module to display online xbox friends and their status

-Markdown
-# MMM-XboxFriends

 A MagicMirror² module that displays your online Xbox friends in a sleek, dashboard-style card layout.
 Featuring real-time activity updates, avatar support, and "In-Party" detection.